 All challenges

-An overview of all challenges that happend during the hackathons
+An overview of all challenges that happened during the hackathons

-The Hague 5 is back and calls for challenges
+The Hague 6 is back and calls for hackers

-Challenge 200 developers, data scientists and engineers to use data, AI and talent to solve things that truly matter in the world.
-Submit your hackathon challenge before July 17 and get it solved by hundreds of talented hackers.
+Join 200 developers, data scientists and engineers to use data, AI and talent to solve things that truly matter in the world.

 Past challenges